Connect with others who understand.

 Treat Infections

 One key way to minimize phlegm is to treat respiratory illnesses effectively.
-Because people with MS may get more infections and get sicker from them, it’s especially important to contact your doctor if you become sick.
+Because people with MS may get more infections and become sicker from them, it’s especially important to contact your doctor if you’re ill.
+One member of MyMSTeam has a rule of thumb: “If it’s yellow or green, I call my doctor.”

 Although yellow or green phlegm doesn’t always indicate an infection, any change in the color, consistency, or quantity of mucus can mean there’s a change in your health.
-Other clues such as fever, exposure to an allergen, or facial pain can help your doctor determine the cause of the change and whether you need medication.
+Other clues such as fever, exposure to an allergen, or facial pain, can help your doctor determine the cause of the change and whether you need medication.

 Avoid Infections